-In order to ensure consistency and transparent processes, the development of new Partner Providers or the renewal of existing Partner Provider contracts is subject to a Partner Partner approval process.
+In order to ensure consistency and transparent processes, the development of new partner-provider or the renewal of existing partner-provider contracts is subject to a partner-provider approval process.
 The University has developed a holistic approach that encompasses the following stages:

 - Notification and assessment of suitability / viability, and

-The Director, CUP will coordinate the following approval process:
+The Pro Vice-Chancellor (International and Partnerships)will coordinate the following approval process:

-- Finance Section to complete the Due Diligence Check from completed submission by potential Partner Provider and provide a report to the Director, CUP
+- Finance section to complete the Due Diligence Check from completed submission by potential partner-provider and provide a report to the Pro Vice-Chancellor (International and Partnerships)

-- The relevant School is to complete the "Proposed Partnership Business Case and Cost Matrix" and forward to the Director, CUP
+- The relevant School is to complete the "Proposed Partnership Business Case and Cost Matrix" and forward to the Pro Vice-Chancellor (International and Partnerships)

-- The Director on receipt of both the completed Due Diligence Report and the Partner Provider Proposal - Business Case will have the item added to the next agenda of the International Committee.
+- The PVC on receipt of both the completed Due Diligence Report and the Partner Provider Proposal - Business Case will have the item added to the next agenda of the International and Partnerships Committee.

-Once a proposal has been approved by the Earned Income Committee, the VPCS will, through the University Legal Branch raise a draft contract for consideration by the proposed Partner Provider.
+Once a proposal has been approved by the Earned Income Committee, the PVC will, through the University legal department, raise a draft contract for consideration by the proposed partner-provider.

-A site inspection will be conducted by either the Centre for University Partnerships, the VPCS or the VC.
+A site inspection will be conducted by either the Centre for University Partnerships or the VC.

-The Partner Provider Operational Manual has been developed to provide a statement of Partner Provider responsibilities and University responsibilities under the contractual agreements.
-The information is designed to assist staff of both Partner Providers and the University by providing a clarity or responsibilities.
+The Partner Provider Operational Manual has been developed to provide a statement of partner-provider responsibilities and University responsibilities under the contractual agreements.
+The information is designed to assist staff of both partner-provider and the University by providing a clarity or responsibilities.